Thermal States and Wave Packets: The canonical ensemble

 \section{The canonical ensemble}

-We consider non-interacting, non-relativistic bosons or fermions of mass $m$ confined by a potential energy $v(\mathbf{r})$ that vanishes near the origin and becomes very large at distances away from it, thus defining a ``nominal confining box.''
+We consider non-interacting, non-relativistic bosons or fermions of mass $m$ confined by a square potential energy $v(\mathbf{r})$ that vanishes everywhere expect on the edges, taken at a large distance $L$ away from the origin, thus defining a ``nominal confining box.''
 Neglecting spin degrees of freedom, which could be easily included, the Hamiltonian is given by

 where the operators $\psi\dg(\br)$ and $\psi(\br)$ respectively create and annihilate a particle at position $\br$ and fulfill the commutation relations $\left[ \psi(\br), \psi\dg(\br')\right]_{\pm} = \delta(\br - \br')$ and $\left[ \psi(\br) , \psi(\br')\right]_{\pm} = 0$; here and below the upper of the two signs always refers to fermions and the lower to bosons, and $[A,B]_{\pm} \equiv A B \pm B A $.
 Most discussions of thermal equilibrium of such systems using field theory employ a grand canonical ensemble, where the number of particles can fluctuate.
 We turn to this later in the paper, but mainly consider the canonical ensemble, where the number of particles is fixed.
 The relevant subspace $\mathcal{H}^{(N)}$ of $N$ particles is identified by the identity operator acting over that subspace,